 The quick answer is Timing Chain.
-The B6/B7 S4 4.2 liter engine utilizes a chain driven timing system which is located on the backside of the engine facing the firewall.
-So, service position on a B6/B7 S4 does not mean removing the front clip, it requires engine removal unlike the older 4.2L V8’s found in the A8, A6 etc.
+The B6 & B7 S4 4.2 liter engine utilizes a chain driven timing system which is located on the backside of the engine facing the firewall.
+So, service position on a B6/B7 S4 does not mean just removing the front clip, it requires engine removal unlike the older 4.2L V8’s found in the A8, A6 etc.

-A question you might ask is: If this car doesn’t have a belt doesn’t the chain mean this is maintenance free?
-No it does not.
-You see, the timing chain itself may not really ever require replacement but its other parts that are a part of this timing system that are the weak points.
+A question you might ask is: If this car doesn’t have a timing belt, doesn’t the chain mean this is maintenance free?
+Unfortunately, this is not the case.
+The timing chain itself may never require replacement, however, the other components of the timing system are the weak points.

 This noise is considered “normal” by Audi and claims this does not necessarily mean that you will need your timing system serviced soon.
 However, it does hint that your tensioners might be worn and in need of replacement.

 No, but take that answer with a grain of salt.
 No matter how many problems plague some engines, not all of them suffer from the same failures.
-No rhyme or reason to it, its just the way it is sometimes!
+No rhyme or reason to it, it’s just the way it is sometimes!
 When you think of how many S4’s were sold in the era between 2004 and 2007, only a portion of those cars had issues.
-But we also must come to grips with reality here, nothing lasts for ever.
-So now that these cars have surpassed the decade of age mark, things start to fail because well lets face it, mechanical items fail.
-Now these issues are starting to gain in popularity… and not in a good way.
+But we also must come to grips with reality here, nothing lasts forever.
+So now that these cars have surpassed the decade old age mark, things start to fail because well let’s face it, mechanical items fail.
+Now, these issues are starting to gain in popularity… and not in a good way.

 There is no set mileage where failure is to be expected.
 We have seen some engines fail in as little as 40-50k miles and others well over 100k miles.
-There are a bunch of cars over 140k miles who have had no issues at all.
+There are numerous cars over 140k miles who have had no issues at all.
 But, are you willing to take that gamble?
 We have even had customers come to our shop requesting the full timing chain service with the threat of such failures.
-These owners typically don’t even have rattle at cold or warm start.
-The majority of the B6/B7 S4 we have take apart for this service, rattle or not has had broken timing chain guides.
+These owners typically don’t even have a rattle at cold or warm start.
+The majority of the B6/B7 S4 we have taken apart for this service, rattle or not, have had broken timing chain guides.
 They are plastic and are resting in a high friction, high heat and high vibration environment.
-All things considered and the guides being made of plastic, you can certainly expect to see cracking.
+Given these conditions and the guides being made of plastic, you can certainly expect to see cracking.

-Tips to help prolong experiencing cold start rattle.
-You can also take this advice as increasing your chances of avoiding issues all together.
-Something that we cannot express enough, keeping up on maintenance.
+Here are a few tips to help prolong experiencing cold start rattle.
+You can also take this advice to help increase your chances of avoiding issues all together.
+Something that we cannot express enough—keeping up with maintenance!

-- Frequent Oil Changes: Keeping your engine operating with clean oil is a benefit but not at all a solution but merely a piece to the puzzle in keeping your engines timing components in good working condition.
-This also isn’t going to change the fact that the timing chain guides crack either.
+- Frequent Oil Changes: Keeping your engine operating with clean oil is beneficial, but not the complete solution.
+However, it is merely a piece to the puzzle in keeping your engines timing components in good working condition.
+This also isn’t going to change the fact that the timing chain guides often crack.

-- High Quality Oil: The oil is the life blood of your motor like that of your veins.
-We highly recommend to use quality oil during oil changes.
-Our motors use 0w40 or 5w40.
-A couple popular brands include: LiquiMoly and Motul
+- High Quality Oil: The oil in your motor is like the blood in your veins.
+We highly recommend using quality oil when servicing your car.
+The 4.2L V8 in B6 & B7 S4’s use 0w40 or 5w40.
+A couple popular brands include LiquiMoly and Motul

 - Proper Care: If you want the maximum life out of your motor you have to take the necessary steps to take care of it.
-Allow proper warm up, don’t beat on the car when it is cold and expect it to last forever.
-Keep up with scheduled maintenance and address issues as they arise.
+Allow proper warm up—don’t beat on the car when it is cold and expect it to last forever.
+Also, keep up with scheduled maintenance and address issues as they arise.

 The cost of having this job done is going to vary.
-Keep in mind this service is a very tedious and involved that should be completed by someone with plenty of experience.
-Our shop performs half a dozen if not more per year
+Keep in mind this service is very tedious and involved, and that it should be completed by a mechanic with plenty of experience and who has previously completed the repair.
+At Excelerate Performance, our mechanics perform at least ten timing chain and guide replacements, if not more, per year.

 The motor is out for the Timing Chain Service, what else should I do?